One Member Draws Procedure

 - Reservations will not be honored if the reservation holder has not checked in by official draw time.

 - During the check-in procedure, the reservation holder will give the completed Waterfowl Hunting Tags and required hunting permits and stamps for each member of their party to the employee conducting the drawing.
-The reservation holder will then be allowed to draw one “pill” from the box that contains the number of pills equal to the number of hunting locations available (Example: if 27 locations are available, pills 1–27 will be used).
+The reservation holder will then be allowed to draw one “pill” from the box that contains the number of pills equal to the number of water hunting locations available (Example: if 27 locations are available, pills 1–27 will be used).

 - Reservation holders may elect to forfeit their reservation, sign the waiting list sign-up sheet and draw in the “poor line”.
 A reservation holder may NOT draw in the Reservation drawing, forfeit the pill, then sign the waiting list and draw in the poor line.